UK children's magazine promotes adult video games

 The Press Complaints Commission can adjudicate on complaints against magazines but only in respect of its members.
 LCD is not one.

-The Office of Fair Trade and the Professional Publishers Association, trade group for magazine publishers, said they were unaware of any bodies that had regulatory powers over the content of children's magazines.
-(Reporting by Tom Bergin; Editing by Jon Boyle)
+The Office of Fair Trade and the Professional Publishers Association, trade group for magazine publishers, said they were unaware of any bodies that had regulatory powers over the content of children's magazines. ($1 = 0.6367 British pounds)